-California has the fourth largest boating population in the United States, with over 772,000 registered recreational vessels.
-While responsible owners dispose of vessels lawfully, other owners abandon them on state waterways where they impede navigation, interfere with boating traffic, and as they deteriorate, leach toxic chemicals and fuel into state waterways.
+California has the fourth largest boating population in the nation, with nearly one million registered recreational vessels.
+While responsible owners dispose of vessels lawfully, others abandon them on state waterways where they impede navigation, interfere with boating traffic, and cause environmental harm.

-In December 2018, the Commission and the U.S. Coast Guard removed the derelict 55-foot, steel-hulled, landing craft–style Gretchen E. at Crockett Marina in Contra Costa County.
-The removal was precipitated by the U.S. Coast Guard responding to reported oil sheens and discovering oil bubbles coming from the Gretchen E. Commission staff worked with the U.S. Coast Guard to remove and demolish the Gretchen E. The initial plan, lifting the vessel out of the water by crane barge, was abandoned because the Crockett Marina is too narrow for a barge to enter.
-The second plan was to refloat the boat, use a small boat to tow it out of the marina, and then use two tugs—one on either side—to tow it across the Strait to Mare Island.
+In 2018, the Commission and the U.S. Coast Guard removed the derelict 55-foot, steel-hulled, landing craft–style Gretchen E. at Crockett Marina in Contra Costa County.
+The removal was precipitated by the U.S. Coast Guard responding to reported oil sheens and discovering oil bubbles coming from the Gretchen E. Commission staff worked with the U.S. Coast Guard to remove and demolish the Gretchen E. The initial plan, lifting the vessel out of the water by crane barge, was discarded because the Marina was too narrow for a barge to enter. instead, we refloated the boat, using a small boat to tow it out of the marina and then using two tugs—one on either side—to tow it across the Strait to Mare Island.
 This approach worked.
-The Gretchen E. was towed to Mare Island and lifted out of the water.
-The hazardous material was removed, and the Gretchen E. was sent to a scrapper for demolition.
+We towed the Gretchen E to Mare Island and lifted it out of the water.
+We removed hazardous material and sent the vessel to a scrapper for demolition.

 Spirit of Sacramento

 The old Spirit of Sacramento was built in 1942 by the Berkeley Steel Construction Co. as a snag boat for the Army Corp. of Engineers and named the Putah.
 It was last documented by the Coast Guard in 2000 as the Grand Romance at 82 ft. in length; 32.5 ft. in breath; drawing 3.9 ft. at a gross tonnage of 97 tons.